Surgical Case Library

 Endocrine

-Diffuse Sclerosing Variant of Papillary Thyroid Carcinoma
+Diffuse Sclerosing Variant of Papillary Thyroid Carcinoma.

-<p>The diffuse sclerosing variant of papillary thyroid carcinoma (DSV-PTC), first described by Vickery et al. ...
+<p style="text-align: justify;"><strong><u>The diffuse sclerosing variant of papillary thyroid carcinoma (DSV-...

 Diffuse sclerosing variant of papillary thyroid carcinoma is a rare histological subtype of papillary thyroid carcinoma, accounting for a small percentage of PTC cases but notable for its aggressive clinical behavior.

-Diaphragmatic eventration presenting as a recurrent diaphragmatic hernia
+Diaphragmatic Eventration presenting as a "Recurrent Diaphragmatic Hernia".

-<p>Diaphragmatic eventration is the partial or total replacement of the diaphragm muscle with fibroelastic tis...
+<p style="text-align: justify;"><strong>Diaphragmatic eventration is the partial or total replacement of the d...

 Diaphragmatic eventration is a rare condition, affecting approximately 0.05% of the general population and usually discovered incidentally.